brightly-salty/qbcanon/arts-humanities/humanities/thought/philosophy.md

 ### Jeremy Bentham

 Founder of modern utilitarianism.
-It is "greatest happiness of the greatest number that is the measure of right and wrong"
+It is the "greatest happiness of the greatest number that is the measure of right and wrong"

-#### George Berkley
+### George Berkley

 Empiricist